 100 Years of Outdoor Tradition

-Throughout 2018 and 2019, the South Dakota Game, Fish and Parks will be celebrating 100 Years of Outdoor Tradition.
+All of last year and now for 2019, we have celebrated a century of outdoor traditions.
 In 1918, South Dakota established its’ first pheasant hunting season which was held in Spink County in 1919.
 Also, in 1919, Custer State Park was named the first official state park.

 In South Dakota, we know that traditions come in all forms of outdoor recreation.
-Right now, we are highlighting our hunting, camping and outdoor recreational traditions as well as yours, and we also plan to focus on where we all want to go in the next 100 years.
+Right now, we are highlighting our hunting, camping and outdoor recreational traditions and plan to focus on where we all want to go in the next 100 years.

 Look through the photo books to share memories and traditions on social media using #MySDTradition.
 As you look forward to the next 100 years of outdoor recreation, what will those new traditions look like?
 It is never too early to start them - and we want you to take us with you - using #MySDTradition.